 Where a pupil's needs are ongoing and have not been met in the classroom, despite highly individualised support being put in place, additional support is planned collaboratively between the class teacher, SENDCo, Teaching Assistant (if appropriate), parents/carer and the pupil themselves.
 Additional support is most likely to take the form of 1:1, paired or small group withdrawal group sessions.
 These structured sessions are taught by a skilled SEN teacher or Teaching Assistant, are carefully planned, monitored and evaluated, and in most cases are intended to be relatively short term with the aim being to return the pupil to SEN Support Stage 1.
-In accordance with The 0-25 Special Educational Needs and Disability Code of Practice (2014) class teachers continue to be responsible and accountable for the progress and development of the pupils in their class, even where pupils access support from teaching assistants and specialist staff .
-Considering the desired learning outcomes for the pupil, class teachers will set pupils specific, achievable targets which will be stored in their Learning Passport.
-Using a Learning Passport ensures that these targets and progress towards achieving them can be shared easily and often with parents, Teaching Assistants, class teachers and the pupil themselves.
-Learning Passports are working documents, and the targets within them will be regularly reviewed with a single target not taking longer to achieve than about two weeks.
-Teachers will directly discuss these targets with parents on at least a termly basis.
+In accordance with The 0-25 Special Educational Needs and Disability Code of Practice (2014) class teachers continue to be responsible and accountable for the progress and development of the pupils in their class, even where pupils access support from teaching assistants and specialist staff.
+Considering the desired learning outcomes for the pupil, class teachers will set pupils specific, achievable targets which will be recorded on their individual provision map (IPM).
+Using an Individual Provision Map ensures that these targets and progress towards achieving them can be shared easily and often with parents, Teaching Assistants, class teachers and the pupil themselves.
+IPM's are working documents, and the targets within them will be reviewed termly in collaboration with parents.
 As such, the targets aim to be responsive and relevant to a pupil's individual learning needs.
 At this time, general advice may be sought from outside agencies such as speech therapist, behavioural support, language support, etc.